sql-bi/docs/_mydocs/vertipaq-analyzer/command-line-tool.md

 # Automation in DevOps pipelines
 You can automate the extraction of VPAX files from a Tabular model using the VPAX command line tool in Azure DevOps pipelines

-The following YAML script demonstrates how to install the VPAX tool and extract a VPAX file from a Tabular model.
+The following YAML script demonstrates how to install the VPAX tool and extract a VPAX file from a Tabular model:

 ```YAML
 trigger: none